occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 <div class="comment">Using snapshots is an advanced technique and it shouldn't be used unless it's really necessary.</div>

 Snapshotting is an optimization technique that can be applied if it takes too long to derive the current state from an event stream for each [command](#commands).
 There are several ways to do this and Occurrent doesn't enforce any particular strategy.
-One strategy is to use so called "snapshot events" (special events that contains a pre-calculated view of the state of an event stream at a particular time) and another technique is to write snapshots to another datastore than the event store.
+One strategy is to use so-called "snapshot events" (special events that contains a pre-calculated view of the state of an event stream at a particular time) and another technique is to write snapshots to another datastore than the event store.

 The [application service](#commands) need to be modified to first load the up the snapshot and then load events that have not yet been materialized in the snapshot (if any).

 ### Synchronous Snapshots

-With Occurrent you can trade-off write speed for understandability.
+With Occurrent, you can trade-off write speed for understandability.
 For example, let's say that you want to update the snapshot on every write and it should be consistent with the writes to the event store.
 One way to do this is to use Spring's transactional support:

 {% include macros/snapshot/spring/sync-example.md %}